WesApps/wes_api/README.md

 	TODO (high priority):
-    -Store a set of categories used by events, make a route for it -Sort filmseries in time descending order.
-		-Build basic frontend to showcase API, have a few interactive examples -Documentation, including some code samples
+    -Store a set of categories used by events, make a route for it -Documentation, including some code samples
 		-WesMaps data
 		-Wesleyan Hours of Operations